Lorentz83/JenkinsTray/README.md

 desktop.
 You can right click on it and configure the polling time and the Jenkins URL.

-You can either pass the required parameters on the command line
+You can specify on the command line the number of seconds to wait for a system tray.
+It is useful if you run JenkinsTray in an autostart script that executes before your desktop system tray is available.

 ```
-JenkinsTray [url] [polling time (sec)] [t|f]
+JenkinsTray [ -w [secs] ]
 ```

-where the last boolean parameter specifies if the ssl errors must be ignored (useful if you run Jenkins on https using a self signed certificate)
+if you do not specify the seconds, or specify 0, the program will wait indefinitely.